Reviews You Can Rely On

 This compact model exhibited solid performance in all of our drilling tests.

-It drilled through the entire thick piece of wood, but took a bit of extra encouragement.
+When we used a hole saw, it drilled through the entire thick piece of wood, but took a bit of extra encouragement.
 It can snag when pushed too hard, and we had a few of these issues, but once we got the touch for this compact drill, we were able to crush through the solid wood door in a highly respectable 21 seconds.

 Driving

 When drilling typical 3" wood screws, the Atomic was a ferocious friend, driving them down with supreme control and a proper amount of speed.
-We were able to sink the screws to exact depth after just a little practice, and with its 15 different clutch positions, you can tweak this drill for a perfect plunge depth.
+We were able to sink the screws to exact depth after just a little practice, and with its 15 different clutch settings, you can tweak this drill for a perfect plunge depth.

-Unfortunately, the Atomic didn't do quite as well with the giant lag screw.
+Unfortunately, the Atomic didn't do quite as well with a giant lag screw.
 We drilled a pilot hole and set a ½" lag bolt into the solid wood, but were met with some resistance on speed two.

 With lower gearspeed and a few tries, the Atomic was able to sink our lag bolt nearly all the way.